JohanRuuskanen/FedApp/run_on_gateway/README.md

 sudo ./start.sh
 ```

 and choose an option.
-This script simplifies the work needed to add cluster-to-cluster characteristics  that does not affect the gateway-to-cluster connection.
+In particular, this script simplifies the work needed to add cluster-to-cluster network characteristics.

-At the moment, you can out-of-the-box add delays by changing in the `matrix.csv` file and running option 5).
-It is important that the size is NxN where N is the amount of allocated clusters.

-To add another network characteristic than delay between clusters, simply change the line 69 in `network_mapping.py` that adds delay to a filtered connection.
+The delays, jitter, correlation and distribution for the connections can be specified in `delay_matrix.csv` and be applied by running option 5).